KennyZhangatang/KennyBluestampPortfolio/index.md

 # Alarm Clock Mat
 The alarm clock mat is my alternative to a regular alarm clock.
 To make early mornings a little more bearable, this alarm clock mat makes you get out of bed by only turning off after you step on the mat for around 10 seconds.
 I chose this project due to the practical uses of helping me wake up and rewarding feelings that come from making something that you can use.
+With my modification of being able to set an alarm whenever I want, I think this is an awesome project because it is a decent challenge along with being rewarding once completed.

 <!---You should comment out all portions of your portfolio that you have not completed yet, as well as any instructions:
 ```HTML